kurtespinosa/kurtespinosa.github.io/index.md

 <div class="lead pretty-links">

   Hi!
-My name is Kurt Espinosa(about/) and I am a PhD student at the <a href="http://www.nactem.ac.uk">National Centre for Text Mining</a> at the University of Manchester.
+My name is [Kurt Espinosa](about/) and I am a PhD student at the <a href="http://www.nactem.ac.uk">National Centre for Text Mining</a> at the <a href="http://www.cs.manchester.ac.uk">University of Manchester</a>.
 My supervisors are <a href="http://www.nactem.ac.uk/staff/sophia.ananiadou/">Sophia Ananiadou</a> and <a href="http://personalpages.manchester.ac.uk/staff/riza.batista/default.htm"> Riza Batista-Navarro</a>.

-  This could also be the good place to say were you are coming from, what you [do for a living](research/) and maybe what you are [interested in](projects/).
-You might also be [writing](blog/) about stuff.
+  I dream that computers will one day be able to read text and capture what it means just as humans do.
+For that to happen, computers must be able to represent concepts, which is the core of my [research](research/).
+In my spare time, I immerse myself in small but fun [projects](projects/) or [write](blog/) about interesting topics.

-  But after all this is your site and I'm just a **placeholder text** so what would i know about some *home page content*.
+  If you have any questions about my research or projects, feel free to contact me.
 </div>